joshuafuller/Reticulum/README.md

 All core protocol features are implemented and functioning, but additions will probably occur as real-world use is explored and understood.
 The API and wire-format can be considered stable.

-## Reference Implementation

-The Python code in this repository is the Reference Implementation of Reticulum.
-The Reticulum Protocol is defined entirely and authoritatively by this reference implementation, and its associated manual.
-It is maintained by Mark Qvist, identified by the Reticulum Identity `<bc7291552be7a58f361522990465165c>`.

-Compatibility with the Reticulum Protocol is defined as having full interoperability, and sufficient functional parity with this reference implementation.
-Any specific protocol implementation that achieves this is Reticulum.
-Any that does not is not Reticulum.

-The reference implementation is licensed under the Reticulum License.

-The Reticulum Protocol was dedicated to the Public Domain in 2016.

 ## Dependencies
 The installation of the default `rns` package requires the dependencies listed